nicko30/api-sb-test/README.md

 ## Troubleshooting
 - If you encounter issues with dependencies, try running `./gradlew clean build`.
 - Ensure your JAVA_HOME environment variable points to a Java 17+ installation.

+## Sample Test Run Video
+You can find a sample video of a running test in the `record` folder:

+- `record/test_result.mov`